psmd-iberutaru/OpihiExarata/docs/source/user/configuration.rst

-A secrets configuration file (simplified to secrets file), typically called something like :file:`secrets.yaml`, is where configuration parameters which should not be released to the public (via open source) are kept, hence a secrets file.
+A secrets configuration file (simplified to secrets file), typically called something like :file:`secrets.yaml`, is where configuration parameters which should not be released to the public (via the open source repository) are kept, hence a secrets file.
 These are often software and API keys.

 The secrets file is a YAML formatted file with relatively verbose names.
 A newly generated secrets file is a copy of the default file being used.
 But, there are no defaults and the secrets are blank as that is the whole point of a secrets file.
-They need to be filled in with a user provided secrets file.
+The configuration values need to be filled in with a user provided information.

 To detail all of the secrets parameters here is not particularly efficient.
 The secrets themselves are documented in the secrets file itself.
 It can be